hellonearth311/WinStatz/README.md

 # WinStatz
-A simple, minimalistic stats viewer for Winddows.
+A simple, minimalistic stats viewer for Windows.